Phuket Covid 19: Phuket marks 16 new COVID cases, one death

 The report still marked 6,391 Phuket Sandbox arrivals who tested positive for the virus after landing on the island since Jan 1, and 2,906 Test & Go tourists who tested positive on arrival since Jan 1.

-According to the report for July 20, there are 123 people under medical care or supervision, seven fewer than the 130 reported yesterday.
+According to the report for July 22, there are 108 people under medical care or supervision, 11 fewer than the 119 reported yesterday.

 Meanwhile, zero people who tested positive for COVID-19 were at any ‘hospitel’ (zero change), and zero were designated to recover in “Community Isolation“ (zero change).